aristocratos/btop/README.md

 #* Show battery stats in top right if battery is present.
 show_battery = True

+#* Which battery to use if multiple are present.
+"Auto" for auto detection.
+selected_battery = "Auto"

 #* Set loglevel for "~/.config/btop/btop.log" levels are: "ERROR" "WARNING" "INFO" "DEBUG".
 #* The level set includes all lower levels, i.e. "DEBUG" will show all logging info.